 • Sensitivity to light and noise

-If you were involved in a car or work accident where the injury to your head was minor and you aren’t having many symptoms you may not have to be seen by a doctor, most concussions get better on their own.
+If you were involved in a car or work accident where the injury to your head was minor and you aren’t having symptoms other than minor pain, you may not have to be seen by a doctor.
+Most concussions get better on their own.
 However, some concussions are more serious.
 If you experience any of the following symptoms after a head injury you should be seen by your doctor immediately:

 • Prolonged headache or dizziness